 The Windy City’s various seasons bring out different activities in the park.
 Stroll down the miles of walking paths to see the leaves turning in the fall; bundle up to watch local kids sledding on winter snow days; rent a bike to pedal through the blooming gardens in the spring; or bring a blanket and some sunscreen to sunbathe in the summer.

 Lincoln Park Zoo

-One of the park’s main highlights is the free Lincoln Park Zoo, one of Chicago's most popular attractions.
-Exhibits include the Regenstein African Journey, where you can get surprisingly close to animals who swim, hop, and crawl in remarkably lifelike environments.
-Over at Farm-in-the-Zoo, you can see a full range of barnyard animals in a faux farm setting just south of the zoo.
+One of the park’s main highlights is the free Lincoln Park Zoo, which is open every day (though hours vary; check the website).
+Exhibits include the Regenstein African Journey, where you can get surprisingly close to animals who swim, hop, and crawl in natural environments.
+Enter via the Gateway Pavilion and snag a map, which shows times and locations for animal feedings, training demonstrations, and free zookeeper talks about various animals.